0xPolygon/polygon-edge-docs/docs/reference/polygon-sdk-architecture.md

 The Blockchain layer is the central layer that coordinates everything in the Polygon SDK system.
 It is covered in depth in the corresponding *Modules* section.

 ## State
-The State layer contains state transition logic.
+The State inner layer contains state transition logic.
 It deals with how the state changes when a new block is included.
 It is covered in depth in the corresponding *Modules* section.

 ## JSON RPC
 The JSON RPC layer is an API layer that dApp developers use to interact with the blockchain.
 It is covered in depth in the corresponding *Modules* section.

+## TxPool
+The TxPool layer represents the transaction pool, and it is closely linked with other modules in the system, as transactions can be added from multiple entry points.

+## GRPC
+The GRPC layer is vital for operator interactions.
+Through it, node operators can easily interact with the client, providing an enjoyable UX.